um-grex/grex-docs/content/english/data-transfer/nextcloud.md

 ### How to use Nextcloud Web interface?

 To open the web interface, log in to [Grex Nextcloud](https://nextcloud.hpc.umanitoba.ca) from a web browser using your Grex (the Alliance) username and password as described above.
-Once connected to Nextcloud interface, use the menu __+New__ and its sub-memus can be to upload file or folders:
+Once connected to Nextcloud interface, use the menu __+New__ and its sub-menus can be to upload file or folders:

 {{< collapsible title="Upload files or folders to Nextcloud." >}}
 ![MFA second factor](/nextcloud/nextcloud-upload.png)